Pchery: Administrative division

+Etymology

+In the oldest documents, the names Pchery and Pechry alternated.
+The name is probably derived either from the German word Becherer (i.e. 'wooden drinking cups maker'), or from the old German word Bëcher (i.e. 'resin collector').

 Geography

 Pchery is located about 5 km north of Kladno and 21 km northwest of Prague.
-It lies in a flat agricultural landscape of the Prague Plateau.
+It lies in a flat agricultural landscape in the Prague Plateau.

 History

 The first written mention of Pchery is from 1222.
 A document from around 1228 states that it was a property of the St. George's Convent of Prague Castle.

 In 1897, Theodor Mine was founded south of Pchery.
 The black coal mine was in operation between 1902 and 1935.
 The eponymous hamlet, formerly a miners' settlement which arose around the mine, also belongs to the municipal territory of Pchery.